 The topological surface states (SSs) of CaKRu$_4$P$_4$ are studied with the WannierTools software package based on the Green$'$s function method using a tight-binding Hamiltonian constructed by the maximally localized Wannier functions \cite{WU2017, marzari2012maximally}.
-Figure \ref{surface}(a) gives the band dispersions projected onto the (001) surface under ambient pressure, following the high-symmetry $k$-paths marked by the purple dashed lines in the Fig. \ref{surface}(b).
-There is a SS band (labeled as SS0) crossing the Fermi level, which forms a loop with spin-momentum locked spin texture on the projected Fermi surface at the Fermi level, similar to the topological insulators \cite{RN1352, PhysRevLett.119.077702}.
+Figure \ref{surface}(a) gives the band dispersions projected onto the (001) surface under ambient pressure, following the high-symmetry $k$ paths marked by the purple dashed lines in Fig. \ref{surface}(b).
+There is a SS band (labeled SS0) crossing the Fermi level, which forms a loop with spin-momentum locked spin texture on the projected Fermi surface at the Fermi level, similar to the topological insulators \cite{RN1352, PhysRevLett.119.077702}.
 The SSs are robust until the local energy gap of bulk states around -1 eV at $M$ is closed around 5 GPa.
-Figures \ref{surface}(c) and \ref{surface}(d) illustrate the band dispersions projected onto the (010) surface at 20 GPa, along the $k$-paths marked by the vertical dashed and horizontal dashed lines in the Fig. \ref{surface}(e), respectively.
-A tilting type-II Dirac cone can be found in the Fig. \ref{surface}(c), as guided by the black dashed lines, while the type-I Dirac point is completely berried into the bulk continuum.
-Topological non-trivial SSs originated from the type-II Dirac point (labeled as SS1) are clearly observed in the Fig. \ref{surface}(d).
+Figures \ref{surface}(c) and \ref{surface}(d) illustrate the band dispersions projected onto the (010) surface at 20 GPa, along the $k$ paths marked by the vertical dashed and horizontal dashed lines in Fig. \ref{surface}(e), respectively.
+A tilting type-II Dirac cone can be found in Fig. \ref{surface}(c), as guided by the black dashed lines, while the type-I Dirac point is completely burried in the bulk continuum.
+Topological nontrivial SSs originating from the type-II Dirac point (labeled as SS1) are clearly observed in Fig. \ref{surface}(d).
 Figures \ref{surface}(e) and \ref{surface}(f) show the constant-energy surfaces at $E_{DP}$ and $E_{DP}$+40 meV, respectively.
-Since a Dirac point can be viewed as the superposition of two Weyl points, there will be double Fermi arcs, SS1, originated from the Dirac point.
+Since a Dirac point can be viewed as the superposition of two Weyl points, there will be double Fermi arcs, SS1, originating from the Dirac point.
 At $E_{DP}$, the two Fermi arc surface states connect the projections of Dirac points onto the surface Brillouin zone.
-Interestingly, by varying the chemical potential, we can see that the Fermi arcs can be completely deformed into Fermi contours, because of the fragility nature of Fermi arcs in Dirac semi-metals \cite{PhysRevB.99.161113, Le8311,PhysRevB.100.245151}.
+Interestingly, by varying the chemical potential, we can see that the Fermi arcs can be completely deformed into Fermi contours, because of the fragilite nature of Fermi arcs in Dirac semimetals \cite{PhysRevB.99.161113, Le8311,PhysRevB.100.245151}.